Wildflower's Morning Session Preschool is Full for 2021/22. Our kindergarten has one spot remaining.

 Our teachers are career educators and professionals who hold at least a bachelor's degree.
 Amongst our staff are certified yoga instructors, ukelele experts and an artist!

 Learn more about the Wildflower School at Belle Vie Farm!
 Call or email Shelley for a tour.
-Enrollment now open for the 2021/22 school year for kindergarten and preschool.
+Enrollment now open for the 2021/22 school year for Forest Adventures and Belle Vie Farm's After School Care for children in kindergarten through fifth grade.
+Our morning preschool classes are full, and we are accepting students on our wait list.

 Quick facts about Wildflower

-We do not require toilet training by a particular age
+We do not require toilet training in our morning preschool program.

 Preschool classes are mixed-age